RafaelFerSilva/robot_framework_code_base_template/README.md

       source venv/bin/activate

 ## Dependências.
-Basic dependêncies for project are:
-- robotframework
-- robotframework-browser
-- robotframework-faker
-- robotframework-metrics
-- python-dotenv

-We create a requirements.txt file with this dependencies and use a make_install.py script for install and initializate the robotframework-browser library.
+Basic dependêncies for project are on requirements.txt file and use a make_install.py script for install and initializate the robotframework-browser library.

     python make_install.py